About

 This blog is an occasional record of my 18th and 19th Century era games played using 6mm miniatures and the “Volley & Bayonet Road to Glory” rules.
 The aim with this blog is to compliment my main Volley & Bayonet Website focusing here on battle reports.

 As you navigate this site you will also see cavalry and artillery stands.
-Typically the cavalry represent brigades and are based 1.5” square stands, they represent 1,000 to 1,500 men.
-Artillery stands, on narrower bases represent around 12 guns, though may represent smaller formations of six guns on occasion.
+Typically the cavalry represent brigades and are based 1.5” square stands, these stands represent 1,000 to 1,500 men.
+Artillery stands, on narrower bases, represent around 12 guns.
+On occasion though may represent smaller formations of six guns.
+As noted previously in the basing convention I use each inch on the table represents 200 yards.
+With these scales many of the great battles of the period can be refought on a table 1.8m x 1.2m or less.

 To explore the rules further I encourage you to visit my main Volley & Bayonet Website where you will find all manner of material including free scenarios, guides to building armies, my current projects, rule and scenario errata and much more.
+If you wish to look at my other wargaming interest consider visiting my wargaming portal Across the Table.

 I hope you enjoy exploring this site and find the summaries of our games of interest.
 Feel free to leave a comment or ask a question, and of course bookmark or follow this blog.